TashfiaJ/MoSec-Mobile-Banking-Application-Security/README.md

 # Methodology Details:
 1. APK File Input and Extraction:
-i.
-The user will upload APK files via the web interface. ii.
-The backend will use apktool to extract the application manifest, permissions, and metadata to provide a high-level overview of the app’s structure and functionality.
+- The user will upload APK files via the web interface.
+- The backend will use apktool to extract the application manifest, permissions, and metadata to provide a high-level overview of the app’s structure and functionality.